 were in the town dumps, which provided ideal conditions for preservation.)

 Human beings organize themselves in cities to make their lives better.
 Cities provide the benefits of group living, but there are appropriate and inappropriate ways that human beings can organize themselves into a city.
 The appropriate organizations constitute justice in the city.
 These organizations function in a certain way.

 Socrates says these organizations function so that the city has three parts.
-It has a guardian or ruling class.
+It has a guardian, or ruling, class.
 The rulers are lovers of wisdom (Republic V.473d).
-They introduce the rules, for production and distribution of goods and for behavior of individuals in the city more generally.
+They introduce the rules for the production and distribution of goods and for the behavior of individuals in the city more generally.
 The city also has an auxiliary class.
 Its job is to enforce the rules.
 Finally, the city has a working class to produce the services and material goods.
 The rulers must rule, the auxiliaries must enforce the rules, and the workers must produce the services and material goods.